Russia hits another record of daily coronavirus deaths

 The government task force reported 1,015 coronavirus deaths over the past 24 hours, the highest number since the start of the pandemic.
 That brought the total death toll to 225,325 — by far the highest in Europe.
 It also registered 33,740 new infections over the past day.

 Amid a spike in infections and deaths, Deputy Prime Minister Tatyana Golikova suggested introducing a weeklong nonworking period starting Oct.
-30 that includes an extended public holiday.
-She said the Cabinet will ask President Vladimir Putin to authorize the move.
+30. She said the Cabinet will ask President Vladimir Putin to authorize the move.

-Until now, the Kremlin has ruled out a new nationwide lockdown like the one early on in the pandemic that dealt a heavy blow to the economy and sapped Putin’s popularity
+The Kremlin so far has ruled out a new nationwide lockdown like the one early on in the pandemic that dealt a heavy blow to the economy and sapped Putin’s popularity

 The daily coronavirus mortality numbers have been surging for weeks and topped 1,000 for the first time over the weekend amid sluggish vaccination rates, lax public attitude toward taking precuations and the government’s reluctance to toughen restrictions.